 In recent years, I have begun to write more about the population/environment connection in academic and policy venues.
 See for example this recent essay in the Chronicle of Higher Education.
 My two most recent books both deal centrally with population and immigration:

 How Many Is Too Many?
-The Progressive Argument for Reducing Immigration into the United States will be available in early February, 2015 from University of Chicago Press.
-It argues that current immigration levels—the highest in U.S. history—undermine efforts to achieve a more economically just and ecologically sustainable society.
+The Progressive Argument for Reducing Immigration into the United States (University of Chicago Press, 2015) argues that current immigration levels—the highest in U.S. history—undermine efforts to achieve a more economically just and ecologically sustainable society.
 Political progressives favoring a more equitable distribution of wealth, economic security for workers and their families, the preservation of other species on the American landscape, and the political empowerment of common citizens should support reducing immigration into the United States.
 How Many Is Too Many? will help readers across the political spectrum think more clearly about the inevitable trade-offs of any immigration policy.
 By using immigration policy as a springboard to explore and clarify progressive goals and values, it also contributes to current discussions about the way forward for progressive politics in America.

 In 2009 I published two policy briefs on U.S. immigration policy, the second co-authored with Winthrop Staples: